k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Digital Entity<strong>
 </td>
 <td width="482">
-<p>A digital version of a person, place, or a thing which is usually correlated to a business entity.</p>
+<p>A digital version of a person, place or a thing which is usually correlated to a business entity.</p>
 </td>
 </tr>
 <tr>